 The South Sound Bill Kehoe Invitational Started at Millersylvania State Park.
 The original name of the race was the "Millersylvania Cross Country Invitational".
 The race ran right by the shed in this picture.

-I started what is now called the Bill Kehoe South Sound cross country invitational in 2001.
+We started what is now called the Bill Kehoe South Sound cross country invitational in 2000.
 The invitational is a large cross country middle and high school cross country race in Lacey, Washington.

 Bill Kehoe was the first cross country and track coach at Northwest Christian High School in Lacey, Washington.
 Bill and I were friends who ran together at times and attended the same Bible study together back in the late 1990’s and early 2000’s.